 Why should I care?

-How is this different from what I already have?
+How is a technology stack different from what I already have?

 If you are like most people, the decision to purchase and deploy technology was made under the duress of needing to solve a critical issue, like replacing a low-cost, readily available network device because the Internet was down for the entire company.
 Some technology that you have in place is creating friction you have learned to cope with, like not being able to have all your computer’s on wireless at the same time due to the signal becoming too weak.

-The result for most businesses is they are running off of a mish mash of technology that doesn’t integrate well and eventually becomes a nightmare to support and manage.
+The result for most businesses is they are running off of a mish mash of technology that doesn’t integrate well and eventually becomes a nightmare to support and manage as well as creates pain points when it comes to user experience for your employees.
 As the business matures it builds workflows and dependencies on these brittle solutions and change is forced when one of these solutions implode.
 And often because of sunk costs or prior investments, many businesses remain stuck with equipment or software that are under-performing, and most of their IT investments go to purchases that address only the most acute crisis of the day.
 Situations like this are incredibly common, with business owners either resigning themselves to technology limiting their potential, or remain stuck in the belief that it would be too costly to get to the root of the matter to fix these issues once and for all.

-The way to break out of this cycle is to implement a Stack and have it managed by a team of experts.
+The way to break out of this cycle is to implement a Stack and have it managed by a team of experts who understand your project needs.
 This is often far less expensive than you might think, and the indirect benefits across all aspects of your business’ productivity can be a powerful accelerant to your growth and scalability.
 Any Managed Services Provider should be able to show you their Stack and how it aligns with all your core business functions.

 Follow us into the next blog post to read about what it means to select and implement a Tech Stack at Net Friends.